Skip to content

 You are always welcome to draft independently.
 But in most cases, collaborating through this process leads to stronger guides and fewer revision rounds.

-Read the contributor style guide for voice, tone, and how we phrase recommendations—it pairs with every phase below.
+Read the contributor style guide for voice, tone, and how we phrase recommendations—it pairs with each step below.

 Goal of this phase: Lock the scope and structure so your drafting time is well spent.

-What happens: We share a Proton Doc template that matches site formatting (checklist items, how-to sections, and alerts).
-You submit a first full draft, then we run expert review and feedback rounds.
+3. What happens: You write a first full draft that follows guide structure and formatting (checklist items, how-to sections, and alerts where they fit).
+Then we run expert review and feedback rounds.

 Typical focus during revisions: